MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 In this task, you'll create an Exact Data Match (EDM) based classification with a database schema of employee data.

 1. Return to the Microsoft Edge window where you're signed in as Joni Sherman.
+Refresh the tab to ensure the new permissions are active.

 1. In **Microsoft Edge**, you should still be logged into Microsoft Purview as Joni Sherman.